sharmi2-3/NearMe/README.md

 <font color="black"><b>gingee</b></font>
 </h1>
 <h3 align="center">
-<font color="blue"><b>gandhi bazaar </b></font>
+<font color="blue"><b>saravana cine plex </b></font>
 </h3>
 <hr size="3" color="black">
 <p align="justify">
 <front face="Georgia" size="S">
-Gandhi bazaar in gingee is a bustling commericial area known for its local shops.eateriesand vibrant market atmosphere.it servers as a hub for daily shopping needs and features a variety of business,including restaurants like vasantha bhavan,pharmaciesn and traditional shops selling goods and groceries.its location near the bus stand make it a convenient spot for traveler and locals alike,offering both modern and traditional shopping experiences.
+Saravana Theatre in Gingee is a well-known local cinema hall, serving as a popular entertainment hub for the residents of the town and nearby areas.
+It provides a space for people to enjoy the latest Tamil, regional, and occasionally other language films.
+Like many small-town theaters, it holds a special place in the hearts of locals, often being associated with fond memories of movie outings with family and friends.
 <p>
 </body>
 </html>